sophieklm/mood/README.md

 ### To Do:

-- Make "feeling" multi-select and store as array
-- Get validations and error messages to render nicely
-- Reverse table order - use date object rather than string
+- Reverse table date order
+- Fix tests
-- Fix specs
+- Fix warnings for Dropdown (Select component) and findDOMNode

 ## Run: